rht-labs/enablement-docs/1-the-manual-menace/README.md

 Note in a residency we would not use your GitCredentials for pushing and pulling from Git, A service user would be created for this.
 </p>

-5. Checkout the parms and the templates for the `jenkins-s2i`
+5. Checkout the params and the templates for the `jenkins-s2i`
 ```bash
 $ git checkout exercise1/jenkins-s2i params/jenkins-s2i templates/jenkins-s2i.yml
 ```